-There is an expectation that, in some cases, vulnerable students/pupils/children who have a social worker will attend an education setting, so long as they do not have underlying health conditions that put them at increased risk.
+There is an expectation that, vulnerable students/pupils/children who have a social worker will attend an education setting, so long as they do not have underlying health conditions that put them at increased risk.
 In circumstances where a parent/carer does not want to bring their child to an education setting, and their child is considered vulnerable, the social worker and school staff will explore the reasons for this directly with the parent/carer.
 Where parents/carers are concerned about the risk of the child contracting COVID-19, school staff and/or the child's allocated social worker will talk through these anxieties with the parent/carer following the advice set out by Public Health England.
-Joint decisions around school attendance will be made with these families.
-For those remaining at home regular contact will be made.